GunnJerkens/wp-boilerplate/README.md

 ### File Structure
 --public
-	--content
+----content
-	--shared
+----shared
-	--wp
+----wp

-The /wp/ is a submodule and should not be modified in any way, the content directory houses themes and plugins.
+The wp directory is a submodule and should not be modified in any way, the content directory houses themes and plugins.
 The Shared directory is where all uploaded files (via the WordPress backend) are stored.

 ### Grunt